 - Dog owners need to be mindful of other residents who may have allergies or are nervous around dogs.
-For example, where relevant, try to take the stairs to your home, rather than the elevator, and avoid enclosed communal spaces. - No fouling in communal areas or balconies.
-Where fouling has occurred, the responsible owners must clean up immediately. - Owners must actively seek to prevent unpleasant odours being emitted from their property due to their pet(s). - If a pet is excessively noisy and becoming a nuisance, we reserve the right to take enforcement action and request for the pet to be re-homed. - Animals must not damage any L&Q property, including communal parts of the building and neighbouring properties.
+For example, where relevant, try to take the stairs to your home, rather than the elevator, and avoid enclosed communal spaces. - No fouling in communal areas, on balconies or on patios.
+Where fouling has occurred, the responsible owners must clean up immediately.
+Where this is becoming a reoccurring issue, this will be dealt with under L&Q's Anti-Social Behaviour Policy. - Owners must actively seek to prevent unpleasant odours being emitted from their property due to their pet(s). - If a pet is excessively noisy and becoming a nuisance, we reserve the right to take enforcement action and request for the pet to be re-homed. - Animals must not damage any L&Q property, including communal parts of the building and neighbouring properties.
 Owners may be recharged for any repairs which are needed as a result of such damage. - All dogs over the age of eight weeks must be microchipped and wear a collar and tag in public. - Animals must not be kept for the purposes of breeding or sale. - Owners must have suitable arrangements in place for looking after their pet during periods of absence.
 For example, if you go away for a weekend or a holiday you should either place your pet in a cattery or kennels, or arrange for someone to visit daily. - Cat or dog flaps (or similar devices) must not be installed without our prior consent as these can compromise the fire safety of a property.
 And they are not permitted on doors that open onto shared areas.
 If a resident has installed a flap, they will be asked to remove it at their own expense. - In situations where a resident is temporality looking after a pet for a friend or family member, all the above requirements apply.
 They also apply if you have friends of family visiting your home with their pet.